 By having Professor Day as a teacher and mentor, his students believe they have had the best education possible in the subject of landscape construction.... one that employers actively seek.
-Through the experience of Professor Day's teaching methodology his students understand with much greater depth and wisdom how all of the various components of a comprehensive site plan fit into the "big picture".
+Through the experience of Professor Day's teaching methodology his students understand with much depth and wisdom how all of the various components of a comprehensive site plan fit into the "big picture".
 This enables them to contribute to a project in a way few of their peers can.
-As a mentor for many years, Professor Day has encouraged students to attend graduate school to further their knowledge, exposure to additional perspectives of the profession, and to think about teaching as way to return that knowledge and experience.
-Most importantly however, of all the influences Professor Day has in students under his instruction, I would venture to say that all value the sense of principle, integrity, and ethic that he has instilled in them.
-Those values continue throughout their lives long after K-State.
+As a mentor, Professor Day has encouraged students to attend graduate school to further their knowledge, exposure to additional perspectives of the profession, and to think about teaching as way to return that knowledge and experience.
+Most importantly however, of the influences Professor Day has in students under his instruction, I would venture to say that all value the sense of principle, integrity, and ethic he has encouraged and demonstrated... values which continue throughout their lives long after K-State.